 A third deregulation was the repeal of obscure laws that originated after the Panic of 1907 and 1929 Crash outlawing bucket shops.
 Bucket shops were gambling parlors, essentially, where people without actual share ownership just bet on the stock market the way one would bet on horses or football games.
 No official transaction occurs on any institutional exchange.
 Congress quietly repealed portions of those laws and another from the New Deal in the Commodity Futures Modernization Act, on the last vote of the last day of the 2000 session — the kind of dull scene on C-SPAN cable that viewers flipped past with the remote control.
 That changed how big financial firms bought and sold complicated financial products called derivatives.
 Here’s where things get very tedious if they haven’t gotten tedious enough already, so just strap in and do your best to comprehend.

 Two derivatives threatened the economy in the early 21st century: real estate-based mortgage-backed securities and credit default swaps to insure against the failure of those mortgage-backed securities.
 A good starting point to understanding mortgage-backed securities is realizing that your mortgage — the loan you took out on your house, store/business, studio, farm, ranch, or condominium — can be bought by those that want to assume the risk of you not paying it off in exchange for the gain of you paying interest on the loan.
 Your job is to pay it off, not decide to whom you pay.
 Mortgage-backed securities (MBS’s) are bundles of real estate mortgages that are sold as investments to other people who then own parts of your loan.
 The seeming upside of MBS’s was the traditional stability of the American real estate market.
 Their key flaw was that when mortgages were securitized — packaged and sold as financial products like stocks or bonds — the bank no longer lost their money if the homeowner defaulted on the loan because they’d sold it to someone else.
 Thus, banks no longer had as much incentive to not lend to borrowers they suspected might not be able to pay them back.
+MBS’s spread risk, which was good, but they lowered standards because no one person had a stake in making sure the mortgages were sound loans.

 Invented by Salomon Brothers’ Lew Ranieri in 1977, mortgage-backed securities were bunched into portfolios called collateralized debt obligations (CDOs) that few people, including investors at other banks or rating companies like Standard’s & Poor, studied in enough detail to examine all the high-risk mortgages they included.
 At this point, your home loan had been so “sliced and diced” that it would’ve been difficult to trace.
 In The Big Short (2015), based on Michael Lewis’ 2010 namesake book, the narrator tells viewers that Ranieri had a bigger impact on their lives than Michael Jordan, iPods® and YouTube® combined, even though no one had heard of him.
 Lewis adds that the opaque, complicated, boringness of high finance is deliberate as it shields Americans from the reality of Wall Street corruption — in this case that bankers were getting rich from short-term bonuses by hiding bad, high-risk loans into bundles of seemingly stable real estate investments that were sold to other banks, investors, pension funds, etc. CDO’s included the lowest-rated tranches of sub-prime mortgages that they couldn’t hide in normal MBS’s — ones with high variable rates scheduled to go up in 2007.
 Adding fuel to the fire, bankers took advantage of the deregulations regarding leverage ratios and bucket shops to place side bets on the CDO’s called synthetic CDO’s.
 The amount of money riding on these unregulated derivatives was about 5x more than the CDO’s themselves.
 Billionaire investor Warren Buffett called these complicated types of derivatives “weapons of mass destruction” because they were unregulated and only served to encourage reckless investment.
 It’s safe to say that when 19th-century president Andrew Jackson complained of unscrupulous financiers profiting off the hard-earned money of farmers and craftsmen by simply re-shuffling it, he scarcely could’ve imagined anything as esoteric as 21st-century Wall Street.
+President Bush later said that the banks’ CEO’s couldn’t explain even their own products to him.

 Credit default swaps (CDS) are the second form of financial derivative that got Wall Street in trouble.
 CDS’s insured banks against the failure of their own investments.
 In another case of unintended consequences, a group of young JPMorgan bankers first conceived them in 1994 as a way to stabilize the system.
 The House of Morgan saw the need to insure against loans it made and bonds it underwrote to corporations after the Exxon Valdez tanker accident in Alaska in 1989.
 But CDS’s came of age as banks began to insure against failure of their own mortgage-backed securities as the housing bubble expanded in the first decade of the 21st century.
 Credit default swaps emboldened banks to continue making money in risky real estate investments even as a bubble was forming because they figured they could insure themselves against the inevitable collapse.